-- The Parkers guide to best electric cars
+- The Parkers guide to the best electric cars

 - The best plug-in cars to buy in 2019

-- EVs coming soon – worth waiting for?
+- EVs coming soon – are they worth waiting for?

 Electric cars are increasing in popularity as UK buyers switch on to the benefits of plug-in cars.
 In 2018, around 60,000 Electric Vehicles (EVs) and Plug-in Hybrid Electric Vehicles (PHEVs) were sold, and that number is set to grow rapidly.
 Here's the Parkers guide to how EVs work, which ones to buy now.

 First, it's worth explaining what an electric car is.
 There are various types of plug-in motors out there, but this guide concentrates on those that are powered entirely by electricity with no need for petrol or diesel propulsion.
 An electric car is one that relies on batteries to store charge.
 These are known as Electric Vehicles or EVs.

 More manufacturers are offering electric cars and vans, and their number is increasing rapidly – with the large premium manufacturers about to flood the market with models offering more range and usability than ever before.
 Tesla's been there for years, Jaguar joined the party with the I-Pace in 2018, and Audi, BMW and Mercedes-Benz have new family-sized offerings in the pipeline.